 Shrimpton was credited as being partly responsible for the launch of the miniskirt when she wore a dress that ended above her knee at an appearance in Melbourne in 1965.

 Cindy Crawford: 18 Covers

 Forbes magazine reported in 1995 that Cindy Crawford was the world’s highest-paid model at that time.
 She began modeling in her sophomore year of high school, and her status as a modeling icon and international celebrity steadily rose in the 1990s.
 Her career has included contracts with Pepsi, Maybelline, Revlon, and Clairol, as well as 18 Vogue covers.

 Actor Richard Gere is one of the few men ever featured on the cover of Vogue.
 He appeared alongside Crawford, his then-wife, on the cover in 1992.

-German supermodel Claudia Schiffer’s career has been nothing but impressive since she began modeling in the early 1990s.
+German supermodel, Claudia Schiffer’s career, has been nothing but impressive since she began modeling in the early 1990s.
 She's tallied up 16 Vogue covers.
-Schiffer was handpicked by Karl Lagerfeld to be the face of Chanel, and she has had numerous contracts with other luxury fashion brands.
+Schiffer was handpicked by Karl Lagerfeld to be the face of Chanel and starred in a campaign for Guess jeans.
+She has had numerous contracts with other luxury fashion brands.